Microcytic anemia: Treatment

 Treatments for microcytic anemia depend on the cause of the anemia.
 Iron-deficiency anemia (IDA) is treated by addressing the underlying cause, for example gastrointestinal bleeding or inadequate dietary iron intake.
 In the latter case, the anemia can be treated via either dietary or pharmacological (oral or intravenous) iron supplementation.
 Non-pharmacological measures to treat IDA entail increasing the intake of dietary iron, especially from heme sources such as liver, seafood, and red meats.
 However, these measures often take a great deal of time longer to replenish iron stores compared to pharmacological agents such as iron supplements.
 Pharmacological agents may also be required in cases where deficiency is more severe, in cases where iron loss exceeds dietary intake, and in individuals who follow a plant-based diet as non-heme sources often have lower bioavailability.
 When oral iron supplements are used, they should be taken on an empty stomach to increase absorption.
 However, this may increase the risk of side effects such as nausea and epigastric pain.
 Individuals with severe IDA should limit physical activity until the deficiency has been corrected.

-For ACD, iron therapy may not be effective because the pathogenesis not an absolute iron deficiency but rather a relative deficiency in availability of iron to red cell precursors.
+For ACD, iron therapy may not be effective because the pathogenesis is not an absolute iron deficiency but rather a relative deficiency in availability of iron to red cell precursors.
 However, in some cases iron may be administered orally or parenterally.
 Other potential treatments include red cell transfusion, administration of ω-3 poly-unsaturated fatty acids, or administration of erythropoiesis-stimulating agents.

 Thalassemias are treated differently depending on severity.
 Mild cases may be treated with the prescription of a folic acid supplement to help red blood cells develop.
 Blood transfusions may be necessary for more severe cases; to prevent iron overload due to transfusions, chelation therapy may also be required to remove excess iron from the body.
 In some cases, bone marrow transplant, hematopoietic stem cell transplantation, gene therapy, or other treatments may be utilized.